 Schools must plan ahead

-A disabled pupil’s needs should be considered before and as part of planning any school activity.
+The need to make reasonable adjustments is ‘anticipatory’.
+This means that a disabled pupil’s needs should be considered before and as part of planning any school activity.

 As part of the Equality Act 2010, all schools must have an ‘accessibility plan’.

 This plan must show how the school will: